Where and How to Keep a Mattress

 Step 1 Find the most convenient spot to keep it

-Your garage is the best place in your house to keep your mattress, if you must keep it there.
+It's likely that the garage in your home would provide the best conditions for your mattress storage needs.
 This is because the cover and fillings are less likely to be damaged there because it is out of the way and cooler than the rest of the house.

 Renting a space to store a mattress